Dorus (son of Hellen)

-In Greek mythology, Dorus (Δῶρος, probably derived from dōron "gift") was the eponymous founder of the Dorians.
+In Greek mythology, Dorus (Δῶρος) was the eponymous founder of the Dorians.

 Family

 Each of Hellen's sons founded a primary tribe of Greece: Aeolus the Aeolians, Dorus the Dorians and Xuthus the Achaeans (from Xuthus's son Achaeus) and Ionians (from Xuthus's adopted son Ion, in truth a son of the god Apollo), aside from his sister Pandora's sons with Zeus.
 In the account of Hellanicus, Xenopatra was additionally counted as one of the children of Hellen and the oread Orseis (Othreis) and thus, technically the sister of Dorus.
 Another possible sibling of Dorus was Neonus who was called the son of Hellen and father of Dotus.
 In one version of the myth, Dorus was said to be born from Hellen and the nymph Phthia (maybe another for Orseis).

 According to other writers, Dorus was the son of Protogenia and Zeus, thus probably the brother of Aethlius, Aetolus and Opus.
 Meanwhile, in the play Ion, he was counted as one of the legitimate sons (the other being Achaeus) of Xuthus and the Athenian princess Creusa, daughter of King Erechtheus.
 Lastly, in a rare account, Poseidon was said to have fathered Dorus.

 Dorus was the father of Tectamus, Aegimius and Iphthime.
 The latter became the mother of the Satyrs Lycus, Pherespondus and Pronomus by Hermes.